Working alongside AI agents, part 2

 We have to move from a live feed of every action to an overview that only demands attention when necessary.
 Users need to feel confident that the system is humming along without needing to micromanage it.

-This ability to oversee effectively was once squarely in the realm of managers and executives.
-But as people have agentic employees of their own, we may draw lessons from other methods of management.
-The next generation of knowledge workers might look to real-time feedback loops of military innovation or the handoffs of a French restaurant's kitchen.
+This ability to oversee effectively was once the work of managers and executives.
+But as people get agentic employees of their own, the next generation of knowledge workers will need the instincts of good management: knowing what to delegate, what to watch, and when to step back in.

 Orchestration